Cost Accounting Course

 - Introduction: In the first section, you will learn process costing in detail.

-- Getting started: In this second section, you will learn about the meaning and the principle of process costing, practical example of process costing, difference between process costing and job costing, and lastly process costing accounts.
+- Getting started: In this second section, you will learn about the meaning and the principle of process costing, practical examples of process costing, the difference between process costing and job costing, and lastly process costing accounts.

-- Practical Example: In this section, you will learn everything about process accounts and costing.
+- Practical Example: In this section, you will learn everything about process accounts and costs.
 The instructor will take you through the practical example of process accounts, key terms of process costing, normal loss in process account, and example of normal loss in process account.
-You will also learn about different types of process account, example of abnormal loss, concept of equivalent production, valuation of work progress inventory, example of equivalent production, average method in work progress inventory, and finally example of average method.
+You will also learn about different types of process account, an example of abnormal loss, the concept of equivalent production, valuation of work progress inventory, an example of equivalent products, the average method in work progress inventory, and a final example of the average method.

-- Joint Product and By Product: In this last section, you will learn about joint product and by product.
-The instructor will also guide you on physical and average unit cost in joint product, contribution margin method in joint product, market value method in joint product, accounting for by product, and finally you will get to understand spoilage and rework.
+- Joint Product and By-Product: In this last section, you will learn about joint products and by-products.
+The instructor will also guide you on physical and average unit cost in the joint product, contribution margin method in the joint product, market value method in the joint product, accounting for by-product, and finally, you will get to understand spoilage and rework.

 Cost Accounting Certificate of Completion

-- Accountants, Cost Accountants, Tax Consultants: These working professional would get tremendous benefits out of this comprehensive course.
+- Accountants, Cost Accountants, Tax Consultants: These working professionals would get tremendous benefits out of this comprehensive course.